jcosg336/Address-Book-Lookup/README.md

 Output: Prints a formatted output of either the address or phone number of the search results specified by the user and found within the dictionary.

 Valid Names to Search:
-  Pradeep Acharya
-  John Brady
-  James Chen
-  Josh Kelly
-  Brady Parker
-  Drew Smith
-  Elizabeth Smith
+  Pradeep Acharya, John Brady, James Chen, Josh Kelly, Brady Parker, Drew Smith, Elizabeth Smith